andersbarzdukas/HZG_BDTs/README.md

 # HZG BDT ReadMe

+Before making ntuples run folder_setup.sh command which just makes some folders that are used by TMVA

 # Procedure for Ntuples:
 1. To make ntuples for BDTS you first need to ssh onto cms37
 2. There are to run the X_ntuple_producer.py file